Sima Humboldt and Sima Martel

 The modern world had to wait for 1961 and a jungle pilot named Harry Gibson to spot both sinkholes or simas as they are called in South America.

-The announcement made by Harry Gibson about the weird formations in Sarisariñama tepui was well known among specialists and adventurers.
-But walking hundreds of kilometres through impenetrable jungle to reach the base of Sarisariñama (one Norwegian expedition (2) in 1990s made only 300 metres a day through this jungle), ascending many hundreds of metres of steep cliffs, going through jungle again an descending to an unknown depth required strong will, organisational and managerial capabilities and… a lot of money.
+The announcement made by Harry Gibson about the weird formations in Sarisariñama tepui was well-known among specialists and adventurers.
+But walking hundreds of kilometers through the impenetrable jungle to reach the base of Sarisariñama (one Norwegian expedition (2) in the 1990s made only 300 meters a day through this jungle), ascending many hundreds of meters of steep cliffs, going through the jungle again, and descending to an unknown depth required strong will, organizational and managerial capabilities and… a lot of money.

-As they descended, they realised that getting back was not going to be easy because the sinkhole down below was wider than above and rope was hanging free.
-Thus explorers were in a trap, as bugs in a jar.
-During the next few days a winch was arranged and a chainsaw and other supplies were lowered.
+As they descended, they realized that getting back was not going to be easy because the sinkhole down below was wider than above and the rope was hanging free.
+Thus explorers were in a trap, like bugs in a jar.
+During the next few days, a winch was arranged and a chainsaw and other supplies were lowered.
 The three men made a desperate attempt to cut giant trees to make an open space for the helicopter, living with the unpleasant exhaust of the chainsaw.
-This slaughter of unknown and most likely, very rare species of plants was unnecessary, as in the end they used cable ladders to get out of their trap.
+This slaughter of unknown and most likely, very rare species of plants was unnecessary, as, in the end, they used cable ladders to get out of their trap.

-During their stay the expedition looked for the underground river which had formed the sinkhole, but were without success: there was no water body below.
+During their stay the expedition looked for the underground river which had formed the sinkhole, but was without success: there was no water body below.

 Sima Humboldt and Sima Martel